Different scenarios

 We operate our technology on a ‘best endeavours’ basis, and work through any technical issues that may cause a problem for your trading as quickly as we can.
 However we cannot provide any guarantee that an order will be triggered nor can we can cover your losses due to technological outages or failures.
 You will need to regularly review all of your orders to ensure they are operating in the way that you expected.

-Stocks may not necessarily trade at every price, and the price that you wish to ‘sell down to’ or ‘buy up to’ may be skipped over leaving you in the queue.
+Stocks may not necessarily trade at every price step, and the price that you wish to buy or sell at or may be skipped over leaving your order sitting in the market.

-This can happen for any number of reasons, including after a trading halt, or when a stock is falling very quickly.
+This can happen for any number of reasons, including after a trading halt, or when a stock is rising/falling very quickly.

 Stuck in the depth